selforganising/foundersandcoders/_posts/2014-04-22-invariant-programming.md

     factorial(1 - 1, 1 * 120 )
     120

-There is no stack explosion in the invariant version.
+With a tail-recursive compiler, there would be no stack explosion in the invariant version.

 For a clear exposition of invariant programming, see Peter Van Roy's excellent [Paradigms of Computer Programming](https://www.edx.org/course/louvainx/louvainx-louv1-01x-paradigms-computer-1203).

-Invariant programming is the way to go.
-Try to use it if you can.